jfeng530/Military-Simulator/README.md

     - Created 'status effects' for characters in battle to add strategy to combat
       - Characters can be afflicted with status effects that persist throughout battle (‘Hurt’, ‘Protected’, ‘Amped-up’)
     - Created moves with different effects (Damage, Heal, Charge-Up, Protect, Hurt) to add strategy in combat
-    	 - Each move has a specific property associate with it
+    	 - Each move has a specific property associated with it
       - Conditional statements check for property and, if applicable, status effect of character before 'activating' move
   - Creating the proper relationship between two instances of a `Character` model
     - Created a self-referential relationship between two instances of a `Character`, joined by the `Battle` class